z88dk/z88dk/libsrc/_DEVELOPMENT/adt/w_array/readme.txt

 offset   size (bytes)   description

-  0           2         void *data, the address of the array of char held by w_array 2           2         size_t size, number of occupied bytes in the data array 4           2         capacity, full size of the data array in bytes
+  0           2         void *data, the address of the array of char held by w_array 2           2         size_t size, number of occupied bytes in the data array (even!)
+  4           2         capacity, full size of the data array in bytes (even!)

 Note that w_array_t is identical to b_array_t.
 All sizes in the structure are measured in bytes, not words.
 The w_array API is